 They tell me the history of pro football in Orlando is cursed, and my initial reaction is polite skepticism.

 With its football-crazed fan base?
 Rabid TV market?
-Florida Citrus Sports hosting the big-league Vrbo Citrus Bowl?
+Florida Citrus Sports hosting the big-league Citrus Bowl?
 Postcard weather?

 A Who’s Who of eventual or former NFL head coaches that included Steve Spurrier, Jack Pardee, Jim Haslett, and Jay Gruden?
 Sounds like a lot of positives.

 “I wouldn’t use that word,” said Lee Corso, the ESPN college football analyst who did two tours of duty of Orlando pro football – once as coach of the USFL Renegades and later as a six-month stand-in GM of the World League of American Football’s Orlando Thunder.

 “In my experience, that word is used because teams aren’t good enough to win,” Corso said.
 “The other team had better players usually.
 The problem with these leagues here is they underestimated the costs of doing business, but we had great crowds, a really good experience.
 ESPN was good to us, too.”

 “I really think that’s the reason I got the job at ESPN,” Corso said of his time as Renegades coach.
 “Everybody wanted to come to Orlando because we had beautiful weather.
 Had nothing to do with my team.
 So I was on TV all the time.”